Throughout our courses we balance our teaching with performances.

-In the second half of the term you will start with a Chekhov text block and end with ten days of full-time rehearsal for a traditional English Pantomime, which is then taken on tour by bus to schools in and around Ealing.This format may be subject to change owing to any ongoing restrictions on public interactions.
+In the second half of the term you will start with Naturalism and end with full-time rehearsals for a traditional English Pantomime or Christmas themed show, which is traditionally taken on tour by bus to schools in and around Ealing.This format may be subject to change owing to any ongoing restrictions on public interactions.

 *NB: Course details and structure are subject to change if necessary.